National Leadership Workshop Strengthens Islamic Education in Japan

 Commit to continuous improvement and shared growth

-IISO’s team of 11 participants—including school leadership, coordinators, teachers, and board members—actively contributed and pledged to apply the five principles in their daily work.
+IISO’s team of 11 participants—including school leadership, coordinators, teachers, and board members—actively contributed.
+They pledged to apply the five principles in their daily work.

 Moving Forward

-As a leading Islamic school in Tokyo, IISO remains committed to providing value-based education that nurtures both academic excellence and spiritual integrity for Muslim students in Japan.
+As a leading Islamic school in Tokyo, IISO remains committed to providing value-based education.
+This nurtures both academic excellence and spiritual integrity for Muslim students in Japan.
 Hosting this national workshop reflects our dedication to professional development, community partnership, and educational leadership.

 We extend our heartfelt thanks to Mr. William White and all participating schools for their contributions to this meaningful event.